er1ck02/Porftfolio2018/index.md

-#### Here are all of my projects that I have been working on from 2017-18
+#### Here are some of my projects that I have been working on from 2017-18